The highest rate of suicide in ten years is a cause of great concern according to SANE CEO, Jack Heath.

-“SANE Australia supports the National Suicide Prevention Coalition’s call for a 50% reduction in suicide over a ten-year period.
+“SANE supports the National Suicide Prevention Coalition’s call for a 50% reduction in suicide over a ten-year period.

 “Recent reforms announced by the government to tackle suicide at a local level are very welcome as is the commitment to deliver major programs at a national level.

 “We now need to put in place a specific goal that we can all rally around.